anton-tsyganenko/otppy/README.md

 * If you see message "The hash sum was added/wrong" when you encrypt you data, it means, thay the hash sum have been added, so everything is ok, but if you see this message when you decrypt data, it means, that the message have been modifyed.
 * If you encrypt files, make sure, that file size, multiplied by 3 is less than free RAM.
 You can also save some time setting right hash action and/or compressing option.
 * The program can be used if you have 2 channels, which both can be wiretapped.
 In this case you should send the keys set using one channel and messages using another one.
 To decrypt messages, both channels must be wiretapped.
 * The security of the cipher depends on the way of keys transmission.
-It's recommended to transmit keys on a face-to-face, meeting using a flash storage or a CD.
+It's recommended to transmit keys on a personal meeting using a flash storage or a CD.
 Also you can encrypt keys using truecrypt, encrypted zip, etc.
 * Note, that some symbols, like Cyrillic letters, can use more than 1 byte for each symbol.
 * Shredding a used key sometimes may not work correct.
 Read the manual for Gnu Shred.
 * You can compress text data to minimize used storage.